-We recommend Best Practices to Reduce EMF for schools and colleges including:
+We recommend Best Practices to Reduce EMF for schools including:

 - 1. Install a safe wired ethernet communication and information technology infrastructure in classrooms and education buildings to meet educational needs: Numerous solutions exist to eliminate Wi-Fi/5G/4G sources and to reduce exposures to wireless emissions in classrooms. - 2.
 Install corded telephones in all classrooms, dorms and buildings. - 3.
 Measure radiofrequency, magnetic field and extremely low-frequency electromagnetic fields and reduce levels to as low as possible. - 4.
 Ensure school property is not located close to 5G/cell towers, cell network antennas, or electricity substations of high-voltage power lines. - 5.
 Dormitories should have wired ethernet ports, not Wi-Fi connections and corded telephones for students in every room.
 Students should be educated on how to connect their devices as part of their orientation.
 Note: cell phones can be ethernet connected as well and this can substantially reduce exposure. - 6.
 Purchasing departments can request software and hardware that will eliminate and/or reduce exposures.
 For example, office computers should all be ethernet connected with a wired mouse, keyboard etc. Switches should be installed to turn off Wi-Fi access points.
 Programs should be able to work offline and sync up when connected. - 7.
-Launch an awareness campaign about cell phone and other wireless radiation through a new educational curriculum on how to reduce EMF: Students, teachers, and their families should be given clear information on why and how to reduce exposures to cell phone, wireless and magnetic field EMF's to protect their health.
+Launch an awareness campaign about cell phone and other wireless radiation through a new educational curriculum on how to reduce EMF: Students, teachers, and their families should be given clear information on why and how to reduce exposures to cell phone, wireless and magnetic field EMF's to protect their health. - 8.
+Wi-Fi should not be installed in schoolbuses or in libraries.

 Please see our recommendations to the U.S. Department of Education below.
-We ask that your institution write a letter to federal agencies supporting these requests.